Who we are and what we do

 The OPHTC is committed to supporting the emerging workforce of CHWs in Oklahoma.
 In doing so, we closely collaborate with several partners, including the OK CHW Coalition and the OPHA CHW Section.
-In direct support of this public health workforce, among other activities, we are developing and implementing training materials for CHWs for several audiences and on select topics such as diabetes, and dementia.
+In direct support of this public health workforce, among other activities, we are developing and implementing training materials for CHWs.